Introduction

 Implementing StackVec

-Implement all of the unimplemented!()
+Implement all of the unimplemented!() StackVec methods in

-.
+stack-vec/src/lib.rs.
 Each method is documented in the source

 code.
-We have also provided tests in src/tests.rs
+We have also provided tests in src/tests.rs that help

 ensure that your implementations are correct.
 You can run these

-.
+tests with cargo test.
 You’ll also need to implement the

-traits for
+Deref, DerefMut, and IntoIterator traits for

-as well as the IntoIterator
+StackVec as well as the IntoIterator trait for

-for all of the cargo test
+&StackVec for all of the cargo test tests to pass.
+Once

 you feel confident that you implementation is correct and have